-If your doctor suspects that you may have renal cell carcinoma, he or she will ask about your (and your family’s) medical history.
-He or she will then perform a physical exam.
-Findings that can indicate RCC include swelling or lumps in the abdomen, or, in men, enlarged veins in the scrotal sac (this is called “vericocele”).
+If your doctor suspects that you may have RCC, they will ask about your personal and family medical history.
+They will then do a physical exam.
+Findings that can indicate RCC include swelling or lumps in the abdomen, or, in men, enlarged veins in the scrotal sac (varicocele).

 If RCC is suspected, to get an accurate diagnosis, your doctor will order a number of tests.
 These may include:

 - A complete blood count: a blood test conducted by drawing blood from your arm and sending it to a lab for evaluation.

 - A CT scan: an imaging test that will allow your doctor to take a closer look at your kidneys to detect any abnormal growth.

 - abdominal and kidney ultrasounds — a test that uses sound waves to create a picture of your organs, allowing your doctor to look for tumors and problems within the abdomen

 - A biopsy: the removal of a small piece of kidney tissue.
 This is done by inserting a needle into the tumor and drawing out a tissue sample.
 The sample is then sent to a pathology lab to rule out or confirm the presence of cancer.

 If you are found to have RCC, more tests will be done to find out if and where the cancer has spread.
-This is called staging, and RCC is staged from stage I to stage IV, in order of ascending severity.
-Staging tests can include a bone scan, PET scan, and chest X-ray (all imaging tests).
+This is called staging.
+RCC is staged from stage 1 to stage 4, in order of ascending severity.
+Staging tests can include a bone scan, PET scan, and chest X-ray.

 Approximately one-third of individuals with RCC have cancer that has spread at the time of diagnosis.

 - Surgery: Surgery can include different types of procedures.
 During a partial nephrectomy, part of the kidney is removed.
 During a nephrectomy, the entire kidney may be removed.
 Depending on how far the disease has spread, more extensive surgery may be needed to remove surrounding tissue, lymph nodes, and your adrenal gland.
 This is a radical nephrectomy.
 If both kidneys are removed, a dialysis or a transplant is necessary.